Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

-# Lab 04: MFA, Conditional Access and AAD Identity Protection
+# Lab 04: MFA, Conditional Access and Microsoft Entra ID Identity Protection
 # Student lab manual

 ## Lab scenario

-You have been asked to create a proof of concept of features that enhance Azure Active Directory (Azure AD) authentication.
+You have been asked to create a proof of concept of features that enhance Microsoft Entra ID authentication.
 Specifically, you want to evaluate:

-- Azure AD multi-factor authentication
+- Microsoft Entra ID multi-factor authentication
-- Azure AD conditional access
+- Microsoft Entra ID conditional access
-- Azure AD Identity Protection
+- Microsoft Entra ID Identity Protection

 > For all the resources in this lab, we are using the **East US** region.
 Verify with your instructor this is the region to use for class.